 Check that the Page Outline layer is Selectable (green tick).

-Zoom in around the area of interest so that Zone B is centred on the screen and then click on the Centre Page tool The Page Outline will appear around the area of interest.
-Click on View Page tool to check that the desired area will show on the page when printed.
-If not, use the Move tool $\stackrel{\clubsuit}{1}$ to fine adjust the page position over the map - remember that the Page Outline can only be selected at a corner.
+Zoom in around the area of interest so that Zone B is centred on the screen and then click on the Centre check that the desired area will show on the page when printed.
+If not, use the Move tool to fine adjust the page position over the map - remember that the Page Outline can only be selected at a corner.
 You should have something like this: